SpencerDuncan8/Crossfit_Workout_App/README.md

 A premium web application to guide your fitness journey.
 Get started immediately with professionally designed programs or use the powerful editor to create, plan, and track your own custom functional fitness workouts.

-## 🎯 Current Status: Cloud Sync Implemented ☁️
+## 🎯 Current Status: Stripe Integration Complete ✅

-The application now supports both local-only use for free-tier users and full cloud synchronization for registered members.
-This hybrid approach allows new users to get started immediately without an account, with a seamless path to upgrade and sync their data across devices.
+The application now features a complete freemium model with secure payment processing.
+Users can experience the full app locally before upgrading to premium for cloud synchronization.

--   **Goal:** Provide a full-featured experience without requiring immediate sign-up, while enabling powerful cross-device synchronization for registered users.
+-   **Goal:** Provide a full-featured experience without requiring immediate sign-up, while enabling powerful cross-device synchronization for paid subscribers.
--   **Method:** The free tier of the app saves all user-generated data directly to their browser's **`localStorage`**.
-This allows for a complete, single-device experience.
-When a user creates a permanent account, the app performs a **one-time migration** of all their local data to **Cloud Firestore**, linking it to their new account for cloud sync.
+-   **Method:** The free tier saves all user data in **`localStorage`** for single-device use.
+Premium users get **Firebase Authentication** + **Cloud Firestore** sync across all devices.
--   **Next Step:** Integrating Stripe for premium features and monetization.
+-   **Security:** Users only gain cloud access **after** successful payment completion.
+Email addresses are captured for follow-up even if payment is abandoned.

 ## 🗺️ Project Roadmap